-The question about the point of departure in writing a didactic theory, therefore, indeed, is a sensitive matter considering that the profile drawn by the theoretical writing is closely related to the premise or hypothesis made about teaching as such.
-It also is in a snug context with what is viewed as the basic aim in bringing about a didactic theory, i.e., also, with what ought to be interpreted in a didactic theory.
-The profile of the theoretical writing, in all respects, always offers the contours along which the principles will be scanned in didactic practice.
-For this reason, the nature of the theoretical writing will essentially influence the nature of the practice which, accordingly, is expected.
-A good illustration of this statement is the Herbartian Didactics, and the Herbartian school.

-For these reasons, a search for a point of departure for an authentic didactic theory is necessarily also a search for origin-in this case, for the establishment of didactic explications.
+The question about the point of departure in writing a didactic theory, thus, is a sensitive matter, considering that the profile drawn by the theoretical writing is closely related to the premise or hypothesis held about teaching itself.
+It also is in a close context with what is viewed as the basic aim in bringing about a didactic theory, i.e., also, with what ought to be interpreted in a didactic theory.
+The profile of the theoretical writing, in all respects, always offers the contours along which the principles are scanned in didactic practice.
+For this reason, the nature of the theoretical writing essentially influences the nature of the practice which, accordingly, is expected.
+A good illustration of this claim is Herbartian Didactics, and the Herbartian school.
+For these reasons, a search for a point of departure for an authentic didactic theory also is necessarily a search for origin-in this case, for the establishment of didactic explications.

 Didactics can never be a metaphysics because its practice must reflect the realities discussed (claims, pronouncements) in its theory.
 In this connection, it does not matter what type of teaching is implicated.
 Teaching is a matter of transition which, in each variation, is measured and evaluated in terms of its expectations (aims, effects, results, outcomes).
-Speculating is a foreign approach for didacticians.
+Speculating is a foreign approach for [phenomenological] didacticians.
 The same holds for free experimenting (Flitner).
 Both methods are indications of a hesitancy, uncertainty, or ignorance of a valid origin (root) of research, and a defective point of departure.
 On close examination, the fundamental question is not how must teaching be done, but what is teaching?
 A choice for the latter question is a choice for the knowledge possibilities of an experiential whole, such as teaching, rather than an actualization preference.
-An approach favoring an actualization preference implicitly says it is unimportant to know what constitutes teaching as such.
+An approach favoring an actualization preference implicitly says it is unimportant to know what constitutes teaching itself.
 The history of didactic thinking is replete with examples of this point of departure.
-Perhaps the best example is the so-called school-projects which was in the foreground four or five decades ago, and was presented as a didactic theory.
+Perhaps the best example is the so-called school-projects, which was in the foreground four or five decades ago and was presented as a didactic theory.
 No one can show that educating is classroom directed.
-Indeed, it is life directed and, as such, is occupied with life.
+Indeed, it is life directed and, thus, is occupied with life.
 However, it should be possible for teaching, within an educative context, to be allowed to take its spontaneous, intuitive course within an educative context without a trained teacher or school being present.
 Schools and [trained] teachers are not fundamental givens in the lifeworld and, thus, are not acceptable as origins for understanding and explaining the activities which we, in our original involvement of person and world, can indicate as teaching.